Asbestos.com is the nation’s most trusted mesothelioma resource

 Alabama residents have been exposed in cities of all sizes, including Anniston, Athens, Birmingham, Huntsville, Mobile and Tuscaloosa.
 Veterans in Alabama were exposed at military bases such as Fort McClellan, Fort Rucker and Maxwell Air Force Base.

 The statute of limitations to file an asbestos lawsuit in Alabama is two years from the date of diagnosis for both personal injury claims and wrongful death claims.
 However, Alabama law does have some complexity depending on when a person was exposed to asbestos.
-This does not mean you cannot file a claim, but it does mean that you want to work with a competent mesothelioma law firm that understands and can overcome these complexities.
+This does not necessarily mean you cannot file a claim, but it does mean that you want to work with a competent mesothelioma law firm that understands the law and can overcome these complexities.

 You should not rely on any information herein to make a determination about your legal rights.
 Please speak to an attorney licensed to practice law in your area to best understand your legal options.